Phobos-developers/Phobos/README.md

 Upon build completion place the resulting `Phobos.dll` in your YR directory and launch Syringe targeting your YR executable (usually `gamemd.exe`).

 You can also get test a nightly version for a specific commit which is built automatically with a GitHub Actions workflow, just press on a green tick, open the workflow, find and download the build artifact (a ZIP containing the extension's DLL).
-Those versions har build information (commit and branch/tag) in them which is displayed ingame and can't be turned off. **Those versions are bleeding edge, do not redistribute them in mods!**
+Those versions have build information (commit and branch/tag) in them which is displayed ingame and can't be turned off. **Those versions are bleeding edge, do not redistribute them in mods!**

 Credits
 -------